Pope decries migrants and refugees being treated ‘worse than house pets’

 In a post two days later, Trump asked “will someone please tell Pope Leo” about the deaths of Iranian protesters.

-Speaking ahead of his tour of Africa, Leo said he did not wish to “debate” Trump and that he did not fear the Trump administration.
+Speaking ahead of his tour of Africa, Leo said that he did not wish to “debate” Trump and that he did not fear the Trump administration.

 “I will continue to speak out loudly against war, looking to promote peace, promoting dialogue and multilateral relationships among the states to look for just solutions to problems,” he said.